MitchTODO/PrivateBlockChain/README.md

 ---

-### NEW

 Get request for a specific block is made through the block chain class to first get the height of the chain, then the block it self.
 ```
 app.get('/block/:index')
       |